Annual Whale Festival

 Last weekend was the 26th Hermanus Whale Festival highlighting efforts to protect whales from extinction.
 The festival’s “ocean-themed activities emphasized education and environmentally responsible adventures”.

-The people of Hermanus “look after their destination, both from an environmental and conservation perspective”.
+The people of Hermanus “look after their destination, from an environmental and conservation perspective”.
 The festival focused on creating awareness and celebrating the annual return of the beloved Southern Right Whale.

 - Music Stage